-CONCEPT OF SELF EMPLOYMENT
+CONCEPT OF SELF-EMPLOYMENT

-Self-employment is the act of generating one’s income directly from customers, clients or other means as opposed to being an employed.
+Self-employment is the act of generating one’s income directly from customers, clients or other means as opposed to being employed.

 Self-employed people generally find their own work rather than being provided with work by an employer, earning income from a trade or business that they operate.

-Being self employed is challenging in a developing country like Nigeria where there is no regular supply of power, water, and other public utilities required for a conducive environment for starting your own personal business on a small scale or large scale.
+Being self-employed is challenging in a developing country like Nigeria where there is no regular supply of power, water, and other public utilities required for a conducive environment for starting your own personal business on a small scale or large scale

-This is why majority of people would prefer the security of working for an employer whether a sole proprietor, private company or public company.
+This is why the majority of people would prefer the security of working for an employer whether a sole proprietor, private company or public company.

-The conveniences of regular income, fringe benefits, leave or vacation allowances and pension make many people to shy away from self-employment and in most cases they end up either fulfilled when they retire or unfulfilled.
+The conveniences of regular income, fringe benefits, leave or vacation allowances and pension make many people to shy away from self-employment and in most cases, they end up either fulfilled when they retire or unfulfilled.

-The fear of poor or irregular salary or losing your job can make you consider being self-employed to fulfill your own dreams and be your own boss.
+The fear of poor or irregular salary or losing your job can make you consider being self-employed to fulfill your own dreams and be your own boss

 When you take up the challenge of being self-employed, you should consider the advantages and disadvantages too.